PaulRivaud/mthomson-2018-winter-term/README.md

 <pre><code>> readMM("path_to_matrix/matrix.mtx")
 32738 x 1985 sparse Matrix of class "dgTMatrix"</pre></code>

-Note: Even though Matrix is a base R package, it has to be loaded manually (`Packages` section in R studio or `library("Matrix")` in the R console.)
+Note: Even though Matrix is a base R package, it has to be loaded manually (through the `Packages` section in R studio or `library("Matrix")` in the R console.)

 # Python

 ## Loading mtx files in Python
-rgewrerg
+Mtx files can be loaded in Python using the `io` module of Scipy.
+There are multiple ways to install Scipy (Homebrew, pip, conda, etc.).
+For example:
+<pre><code>pip install scipy</pre></code>

 ## Loading H5 files in Python
 wegfw